 Guild Wars 2

-There are many different ways of playing warrior in Guild Wars 2.
+There are many different ways of playing a warrior in Guild Wars 2.
 This ArenaNet MMORPG gives multiple viable builds and playstyles for all the other classes too.
-If you don't feel like carrying a Banner across the raids, consider playing: Elementalist, Engineer, Guardian, Mesmer, Necromancer, Ranger, Revenant and Thief.
+If you don't feel like carrying a Banner across the raids, consider playing: Elementalist, Engineer, Guardian, Mesmer, Necromancer, Ranger, Revenant, and Thief.

 People who play the game can engage in plenty of different activities including dungeons, fractals, raids and face other members of the player community in PvP or WvW.
 A lot of new and returning events take place in Tyria every year.
 At the same time, the game world itself is constantly evolving and new chapters of the great story unfold before the players’ very eyes.
 Make sure to follow our blog for more news, guides and different kinds of content related to GW2 and other top MMOs.